Andrey-Omelyanuk/about-me/readme.md

 - UpWork: https://www.upwork.com/o/profiles/users/_~01b1cfb09d499e00cb/

 ###  I specialize in:
-    Python, Django, Django REST Framework, FastAPI, SQLAlchemy, Celery, SQL, PostgreSQL, Ansible, Docker, JavaScript, TypeScript, Vue, React, Angular, RxJs, MobX.
+> Python, Django, Django REST Framework, FastAPI, SQLAlchemy, Celery, SQL, PostgreSQL,Ansible, Docker, JavaScript, TypeScript, Vue, React, Angular, RxJs, MobX.

 ### About
 I am an experienced senior software developer passionate about automating the world.
 I enjoy working on projects that allow people to be more productive.
 I have experience in leading engineering teams as well as developing software independently as an individual contributor.
 I have been working remotely since January 2013 (over 9 years).
 I have been working through Upwork since Oct 2014 (over 7 years) and you can see feedback from my clients.
 Also, you can see some smaller projects there that I did not mention here.

 # Experience